-First Wednesday of each month except July and August; hospitality 5:00pm, dinner 6:00pm.
+Beja Shriners meet on the first Wednesday of each month except July and August; hospitality 5:00 pm, dinner 6:00 pm.

-Stated meetings are January, April, September and December.
+Stated meetings are held in January, April, September, and December.
 Note: Your lady is invited to accompany you to all meetings and dinners.
-On stated meeting nights the Ladies go to a local restaurant for dinner.
+On stated meeting nights the Ladies will go to a local restaurant for dinner.

 Two Types of Corporations

-The Shrine of North America consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
-The Colorado Corporation is a 501.C.3 corporation and under Federal Tax law is tax exempt and tax deductible.
+Shriners International consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
+The Colorado Corporation is a 501(c)(3) corporation and under federal tax law is tax exempt and tax deductible.
 All of the Shrine Hospitals and Shrine Transportation funds are operated under this corporation.
-The Iowa Corporation is a 501.C.10 corporation and is tax exempt but not tax deductible.
-This is the fraternity side of the Shrine and includes all of the Shrine Temples.
+The Iowa Corporation is a 501(c)(10) corporation and is tax exempt but not tax deductible.
+This is the fraternal side of Shriners International and includes all of the Shrine temples.

 Beja Fundraising Events

 Proceeds from this fundraiser benefit the operations of Beja Shriners only – they do not benefit Shriners Hospitals for Children®.